koryhutchison/koryhutchison.com/_posts/2018-08-22-kiwifruit.md

 ---
 layout: post
 author: ted
+categories: [Vue]
+excerpt: This is an excerpt to the post.
+See what's inside!
 ---
 Kiwifruit (often abbreviated as kiwi), or Chinese gooseberry is the edible berry of several species of woody vines in the genus Actinidia.